 Share this with your friends

-On April 21st, the PA Senate State Government committee unanimously passed Senate Bill 3 (Sen. Mike Folmer and Daylin Leach), a bill originally intended to legalize medical cannabis in PA.
+On April 21st, the PA Senate State Government committee unanimously passed Senate Bill 3, a bill originally intended to legalize medical cannabis in PA.
 SB3 will go to the Senate Appropriations committee for a vote likely on May 4th, and could get a vote on the Senate floor soon after.
 Currently, the Senate is not in session so all Senators should be in their District office.

 This is a bittersweet moment because at the committee vote last week, an amendment was also passed.
 For months how this amendment was supposed to fix the problems with SB3 – which was based on the flawed SB1182 that passed the Senate last year.
 Unfortunately, the amendments failed to live up to expectations, and in many cases actually further degraded the quality of any potential medical cannabis program.
 It has become so unreasonable that the Pennsylvania State Nurses Association, which once enthusiastically testified in favor of it, has publicly pulled its support for SB3.